breakerspace/weaponizing-censors/README.md

 ## 📃 License

-No license is included in this repository, since this repository is largely just a pointer to other repositories.
-Each of those other repositories contains its own license - please consult each for license information.
+This repository is licensed under BSD 3-Clause license.
+Please note that this repository contains multiple submodule pointers to other repositories, each of which contains its own license.
+Please consult each for license information.

 ## 📑 Citation